iamjeffperry/omglolblog/weblog/posts/2020/going-offline-has.md

 date: 2020-09-08T05:00:00-0400
 ---

-# Going Offline Has Made Me Better
+# 2020-Going Offline Has Made Me Better

 Lately I have found myself gravitating to tools that don’t offer any kind of internet access whatsoever.
 As some say, I have been using items “off the grid.”